• Background Image

 Here’s how 12-step fellowships can help to keep one’s recovery journey on the right path:

 “During their time at Iboga Tree Healing House, clients are informed on what support groups are out there.
-From 12 Step to SMART (there are so many these days).
-We don’t recommend, we simply inform on what is on offer.
-Support is support, if it works for you, then great, if it doesn’t, look for another group or organisation.
+From 12 Steps to SMART (there are so many these days).
+We don’t recommend it, we simply inform of what is on offer.
+Support is support, if it works for you, then great, if it doesn’t, look for another group or organization.
 We help them research which fellowships are available close to home so they can hit the ground running.
 Other than this, every client is invited to join the IRM for life.
 The IRM is our very own online fellowship, the Ibogaine Recovery Movement.
 And, like all grassroots movements, it is building momentum.”

-It’s worth noting, however, that Iboga remains stigmatised in many 12-step circles, something Alvaro hopes will change in the very near future:
+It’s worth noting, however, that Iboga remains stigmatized in many 12-step circles, something Alvaro hopes will change in the very near future:

 Funnily enough, I got sacked by my one and only NA sponsor for not informing him that I had taken a ‘drug’ to get off drugs.
 Little did he know, Iboga is not a drug, it’s a medicine.
 At the time I was full of resentment, but now I understand that education is so important, and slowly slowly, some of the more closed groups will gradually open up.
 It won’t be long before there is an ‘iboga initiate’ in every meeting!
 This is why we are exhibiting at the iCCAD conference in London, to educate, to inform, to make some noise!”